Expectation–maximization algorithm

 In statistics, an expectation–maximization (EM) algorithm is an iterative method to find (local) maximum likelihood or maximum a posteriori (MAP) estimates of parameters in statistical models, where the model depends on unobserved latent variables.
 The EM iteration alternates between performing an expectation (E) step, which creates a function for the expectation of the log-likelihood evaluated using the current estimate for the parameters, and a maximization (M) step, which computes parameters maximizing the expected log-likelihood found on the E step.
 These parameter-estimates are then used to determine the distribution of the latent variables in the next E step.
+It can be used, for example, to estimate a mixture of gaussians, or to solve the multiple linear regression problem.

 History

 The EM algorithm was explained and given its name in a classic 1977 paper by Arthur Dempster, Nan Laird, and Donald Rubin.
 They pointed out that the method had been "proposed many times in special circumstances" by earlier authors.
 One of the earliest is the gene-counting method for estimating allele frequencies by Cedric Smith.
 Another was proposed by H.O.
-Hartley in 1958, and Hartley and Hocking in 1977, from which many of the ideas in the Dempster-Laird-Rubin paper originated.
+Hartley in 1958, and Hartley and Hocking in 1977, from which many of the ideas in the Dempster–Laird–Rubin paper originated.
 Another one by S.K Ng, Thriyambakam Krishnan and G.J McLachlan in 1977.
-Hartley’s ideas can be broadened to any grouped discrete distribution.
-A very detailed treatment of the EM method for exponential families was published by Rolf Sundberg in his thesis and several papers following his collaboration with Per Martin-Löf and Anders Martin-Löf.
+Hartley's ideas can be broadened to any grouped discrete distribution.
+A very detailed treatment of the EM method for exponential families was published by Rolf Sundberg in his thesis and several papers, following his collaboration with Per Martin-Löf and Anders Martin-Löf.
 The Dempster–Laird–Rubin paper in 1977 generalized the method and sketched a convergence analysis for a wider class of problems.
 The Dempster–Laird–Rubin paper established the EM method as an important tool of statistical analysis.
+See also Meng and van Dyk (1997).

 The convergence analysis of the Dempster–Laird–Rubin algorithm was flawed and a correct convergence analysis was published by C. F. Jeff Wu in 1983.

-Wu's proof established the EM method's convergence outside of the exponential family, as claimed by Dempster–Laird–Rubin.
+Wu's proof established the EM method's convergence also outside of the exponential family, as claimed by Dempster–Laird–Rubin.